To be classified as a resident for tuition and fee purposes, a student must be either:

 - Evidence of banking in this state

-No one factor is conclusive and other factors may be considered.
+No one piece of evidence is specifically required or conclusive and other evidence may be considered.

 Students may apply for a change in classification up to the 30th calendar day of the quarter in which the change is sought.
 Applications should be made at the Admissions Office at SCC or SFCC.